Whau Local Board

-The Whau Local Board is one of the 21 local boards of the Auckland Council.
+The Whau Local Board is one of the 21 local boards of Auckland Council.
 It is the only local board overseen by the council's Whau Ward councillor.

 The Whau board, named after the Whau River estuary which runs through the board area, covers the suburbs of Avondale, Blockhouse Bay, Green Bay, Kelston, New Lynn and New Windsor.

 The board consists of seven members elected at large.
 The inaugural members were elected in the nationwide 2010 local elections, coinciding with the introduction of the Auckland Council.

 Area

 The Whau Local Board area takes its name from Whau River estuary arm of the Waitematā Harbour, which extends into the area.

 The area includes the suburbs of Avondale, Blockhouse Bay, Green Bay, Kelston, New Lynn, New Windsor and Rosebank.

 New Lynn is the primary retail shopping area, and Kelston and Rosebank have significant industrial areas.